 To cooperate means to act jointly or concurrently towards a common end [17].
-Judicial cooperation simply means any cooperation made by a court, other public office, etc. for carrying out in a foreign country's domestic formalities on service of documents or examination of evidence in a trial [18].
-When states cooperate, they not only share information and make adjustments to burning issues, but they also share resources to help each other better combat common problems they face.
-In a cooperative relationship, states may share staff, volunteers, expertise, space, funds, and other resources.
-The 2010 Cyber Law provides mutual judicial assistance as a means to cooperate in cyber matters.
-The law is however handicapped in the domain of extradition [19].
+Judicial cooperation means any cooperation made by a court or other public office for carrying out in a foreign country's domestic formalities on service of documents or examination of evidence in a trial [18].
+When states cooperate, they not only share information and address burning issues but they also share resources to help each other better combat common problems they face.
+The nature of a cooperation agreement can allow parties to share staff, volunteers, expertise, space, funds, and other resources.
+The 2010 Cyber Law provides mutual judicial assistance to cooperate in cyber matters.
+However, the law is handicapped in the domain of extradition [19].